charleslu0529/the-react-burger-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is based off of the Complete React Guide created by Maximilian Schwarzmüller

 ## Available Scripts